 Although cultivated for food in Europe and the U.S., the fava bean is not as well-known as it is in Asia, where it is cultivated both for food and as a medicinal plant.
 It is less commonly used than the velvet bean.

-Like the velvet bean, fava bean is a natural source of levodopa and this has been confirmed with a few studies; however the data are inclusive.
+Like the velvet bean, fava bean is a natural source of levodopa and this has been confirmed with a few studies; however, the data are inclusive.
 Some patients report no benefit from fava bean treatment and this may be due to inconsistent concentrations of levodopa in the plant.

 As with velvet bean, the side effects of taking extracts from fava bean may in a few cases be severe, even fatal.
-There is a rare disease called favism, in which a person is unable to make the enzyme necessary for breaking down the chemicals found in the bean and haemolysis (rupturing of blood cells) ensues.
+There is a rare disease called favism, in which a person is unable to make the enzyme necessary for breaking down the chemicals found in the bean and hemolysis (rupturing of blood cells) ensues.

 Medicinal herbs for Parkinson’s disease that are known MAO inhibitors.
-Some may also have general anti-oxidant and anti-inflammatory properties.
+Some may also have general antioxidant and anti-inflammatory properties.

 Another way that medicinal herbs may treat Parkinson’s is by inhibiting the action of the MAO enzymes.
 These enzymes, if present in excess, will catabolize (destroy) molecules of dopamine.
 Therefore, drugs that are known MAO inhibitors will help preserve the quantity of dopamine in the body and thus help restore normal nerve activity.